The Clorox Stock Dividend For Income, Growth, And Safety

 Clorox carries a relatively high amount of debt including lease obligations.
 Thus using a fair amount of financial leverage.
-Making their debt to equity ratio checks in at a lofty 2.4 to 1.
+Making their debt to equity ratio quite high versus other consumer products companies.

 As mentioned, the returns to shareholders are in the form of share repurchases and dividends.
 And this leads to a higher debt to equity ratio over time.

 However, it does bear watching.
 And I’m glad the company has identified debt management as the #3 priority for using cash flow.

-Clorox has a Baa1 and A- credit rating from Moody’s and S&P, respectively.
+Clorox has credit ratings from Moody’s and S&P, respectively.

-A solid dividend-paying company normally has an investment-grade credit rating.
-But, the Clorox ratings are at the lower end of the investment-grade range.
+Furthermore, a solid dividend-paying company normally has an investment-grade credit rating.
+But, the Clorox ratings tend to be at the lower end of the investment-grade range.
 I suspect the high debt levels play a role in the credit ratings being a little lower than I would like.